-Unlocking the future: smart metering redefines utility management and sustainability | Infrastructure news
+Unlocking the future: Smart metering redefines utility management and sustainability | Infrastructure news

 In 1972, Theodore Paraskevakos, a Greek-American inventor and businessman, developed the first smart meters while collaborating with Boeing in Huntsville, Alabama.
 He adapted technology from his patented caller ID system to monitor sensors and relay data.